postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-You can also validate JSON schema with the the Ajv JSON schema validator:
+Validate JSON schema with the the Ajv JSON schema validator:

 ```js
 const schema = {